Bhagavad Gita Chapter 2 Verse 66 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: There is no knowledge of the Self for the unsteady, and no meditation is possible for the unsteady, and no peace for the unmeditative, and how can there be happiness for one who has no peace?.
+The Gita addresses detachment with characteristic directness here.
+There is no knowledge of the Self for the unsteady, and no meditation is possible for the unsteady, and no peace for the unmeditative, and how can there be happiness for one who has no peace?
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic exposition of equanimity.
+What distinguishes this verse is its integration of detachment with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team